 A timeline of the Senate expenses scandal

-OTTAWA - The RCMP have laid charges of fraud and breach of trust against suspended senator Mike Duffy.
+OTTAWA - The RCMP have laid charges of fraud and breach of trust against former senator Mac Harb and suspended senator Patrick Brazeau.
 Here is an updated timeline of events in the Senate expenses scandal:

 Nov.
 21, 2012: Senate committee asked to examine housing allowance for Conservative Sen. Patrick Brazeau, who lists a home in Maniwaki, Que., as his primary residence despite appearing to live full-time within a 100-kilometre radius of Ottawa.

 Dec.
 3, 2012: Similar questions raised about Conservative Sen. Mike Duffy, who claims a primary residence in P.E.I. despite being a longtime Ottawa resident.